maspwr/twitort/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'twitort'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

-    $ gem install twitort
+    $ rake install

 ## Usage

-TODO: Write usage instructions here
+Simply call 'sort' with the username of the Twitter user you are interested in.
+The sorted words will be printed to stdout.

+    $ twitort sort USERNAME

 ## Contributing